German Solo: Play

-Trick play is as in Whist.
+Trick play is as in whist.
 Forehand leads to the first trick.
 Players must follow suit if possible; if not, they can play anything.
 Whoever plays the highest trump or, if no trumps are played, the highest card of the suit led, wins the trick and leads to the next trick.

 The declaring party, i.e. the soloist or, in an alliance, the declarer declarer's partner, must win 5 of the 8 tricks.
 If declarer's party wins the first 5 tricks they can stop the game to get a bonus for prime.
-Or they can continue playing: they cannot score prime but may be able to score a Durchmarsch (slam, lit. "all tricks") by winning all tricks.Pierer (1863), pp. 263–264.
+Or they can continue playing: they cannot score prime but may be able to score a Durchmarsch (slam, lit. "all tricks") by winning all tricks.

-In a Frage or Grossfrage, if the suit of the called Ace or King is led, the called card must be played.
+In a Frage or Grossfrage, if the suit of the called ace or king is led, the called card must be played.
 If that hasn't happened by the fifth trick, the declarer may ask "partner?"
 (Helfer?) and the partner responds "here" (Hier!).
 In this case, a slam is not permitted.
-A Frage with Acorns as the trump suit has precedence during the auction, but is played in the same way as a Frage in other suits.
+A Frage with acorns as the trump suit has precedence during the auction, but is played in the same way as a Frage in other suits.

 Scoring

 Scoring rules were relatively complicated and not uniform.
 The following simpler rules are from an anthology that appeared in the late 20th century, when the game had already largely fallen out of use.
 In this version, only declarer's party scores (positively or negatively).

-The base value of a declaration is 1 point for a Force, 2 for a Frage or Solo, 3 for a Großfrage and 6 for Solo.
+The base value of a declaration is 1 point for a Force, 2 for a Frage or solo, 3 for a Großfrage and 6 for solo.
 There is a bonus of 2 points for prime, 4 points for Tout (slam, and 6 points for Tout if it was announced along with the declaration.
-There is also a bonus of 2 points in case the 3 highest trumps were all dealt to the same party.
+There is also a bonus to the winners of 2 points if the 3 matadors were dealt to the same party.

 The bonus for Tout accrues if declarer's party continues playing after winning the first 5 tricks, whether they make it or not, and the bonus for Tout also accrues whenever it is declared.
 The bonus for prime only applies if declarer's party stops after the 5th trick.
 The base value plus any scores is added or subtracted to the scores of declarer and declarer's partner (if any), provided they achieve their objective, which is winning 5 or all tricks.
 If they do not meet their goal, it is subtracted from their scores.